vitwit/matic-jagar/README.md

 - [Click here](./docs/dashboard-desc.md) to read about the different dashboards which are provided and a short description about them.

-- [Click here](./docs/metric-calc.md) to read about how the metrics are calculated and desplayed on the dashboards.
+- [Click here](./docs/metric-calc.md) to read about how the metrics are calculated and displayed on the dashboards.

 ## Installation